MultiCrafter: High-Fidelity Multi-Subject Generation via Disentangled Attention and Identity-Aware Preference Alignment: Preliminary

 \section{Preliminary}

 \textbf{Flow Matching}.
-Flow Matching~\citep{lipman2022flow} is gradually replacing DDPM as the mainstream for text-to-image models due to its more efficient sampling strategies.
-These models typically first train an autoencoder (consisting of an encoder ${\cal E}$ and a decoder ${\cal D}$) to obtain the latent space representation $z_0 = {\cal E}(x)$ of an image $x$.
-Let $z_0$ be a data sample, $\epsilon\in \mathcal{N}(0,1)$ is the Gaussian noise, and $c_{text}$ be the prompt of this image.
+Flow Matching~\cite{lipman2022flow} is gradually replacing DDPM as the mainstream for text-to-image models due to its efficient sampling strategies.
+These models typically first train an autoencoder (an encoder ${\cal E}$ and a decoder ${\cal D}$) to obtain the latent space representation $z_0 = {\cal E}(x)$ of an image $x$.
+Let $z_0$ be a data sample, $\epsilon\in \mathcal{N}(0,1)$ is the Gaussian noise, and $c_{text}$ be the text prompt.
 Flow Matching formulates generation as a continuous transformation along an Ordinary Differential Equation (ODE), $\frac{dz_t}{dt} = v(z_t, t),\ t \in [0,1]$, which deterministically maps noise to data.
 The interpolated data at time $t$ is $z_t = (1 - t)z_0 + t \epsilon.$ A neural network $v_\theta(x_t, t)$ is trained to approximate the velocity field of this ODE, with the objective

-The DiT framework and Flow Matching are widely used in recent diffusion models, such as Stable Diffusion3~\citep{esser2024scaling} and Flux~\citep{flux2024}.
+The DiT framework and Flow Matching are widely used in recent diffusion models, such as Stable Diffusion3~\cite{esser2024scaling} and Flux~\cite{flux2024}.
 In this paper, we use Flux as our base model.

 \textbf{Group Relative Policy Optimization (GRPO)}.
-GRPO struggles with ODE-based flow models because their deterministic systems lack the inherent stochasticity essential for reinforcement learning frameworks.
+GRPO struggles with ODE-based flow models because their deterministic systems lack the inherent stochasticity essential for reinforcement learning.
 So DanceGRPO~\cite{xue2025dancegrpo} and Flow-GRPO~\cite{liu2025flow} convert ODEs to SDEs, enabling stochastic reinforcement learning for image generation.
 MixGRPO~\cite{li2025mixgrpo} further improves efficiency by applying this only within a sliding time window during training.
 Given the prompt $c_{text}$, the training process in MixGRPO is similar to Flow-GRPO and DanceGRPO, but only optimizes the time steps sampled within the interval $S$.
 The behavior of this window is governed by key hyperparameters: the window size $w$ sets the number of consecutive timesteps to optimize at once, the shift interval $\tau$ determines how many training iterations pass before the window moves, and the window stride $s$ specifies how many timesteps the window advances during a shift.
-The final training objective is given by:
+The final training objective is given by: \begin{small}